The Graph Control displays information sequentially left to right along

 data from 8am to 4pm, Monday through Friday, this is perfect for use with

 the Graph control.
-The Scientific Graph has to show a scale which includes
+The Scientific Graph must show a scale which includes

 all hours of the day and all days of the week.
 One note though with respect